astampoulis/website-source/content/blog/makam-tutorial-01.md

 tests : testsuite. %testsuite tests.
 ```

-Some time ago I was designing and implementing a language: there was a class of programs that were
+Say you are designing and implementing a new language: there is a class of programs that are
-hard to write and I wanted better ways to express them.
+hard to write in languages that are presently available and you want better ways to express them.

-There were a lot of decisions to make.
+There are a lot of decisions to make.
 For starters, *what should the constructs of the language
 be*?
-How do these constructs enable writing the example programs that I had in mind?
+How do these constructs enable writing the example programs that you have in mind?
 Which
 constructs should be the "core" ones of the language, and which ones should be defined in terms of
 them?